-The Board of Directors held five formal meetings during 2011, and one meeting to date in 2012.
-All of the directors attended all meetings during their respective incumbencies.
-The independent outside directors also met without executive management four times during 2011, and once to date in 2012.
+The Board of Directors held three formal meetings during 2016, and one meeting to date in 2017.
+The independent directors also met informally with the CEO during the year.
+All of the directors attended all applicable meetings during their respective incumbencies.
+The independent outside directors also met without executive management four times during 2016, and once to date in 2017.

 The Company has Executive, Audit, Governance and Nominating and Compensation and Benefits Committees.
 The current members of the Company's committees are identified in the preceding Security Ownership table.
-The written committee charters, composition, schedule of meetings and attendance are available for public review at www.utahmed.com/governance.
+In May 2014, the Board of Directors revised and readopted its standing committee charters.
+The written committee charters, composition, schedule of meetings and attendance are available for public review at www.utahmed.com/governance.htm.